This portfolio was designed as a desktop OS. Open on a laptop for the full experience.

 08 — In-depth design

-Top 3 buyer personas — first look
+Top 3 buyer personas, first look

 Users immediately see their top 3 buyers and how much they contribute to the business: revenue contribution, profitability, total customers share.
 A first layer of understanding who these people are.
 Each persona card shows clustering traits (age, gender, marital status, household income, household density, city), Polar Pixel data (device, channel), and direct actions: Sync to Klaviyo, Export list of customers.
+Personas also evolve over time, so users can see how campaigns, product launches, or seasonality shift their size and revenue share.

 Top 3 buyer personas: revenue, profitability, clustering traits, activation